-SAN DIEGO, CALIFORNIA – It was just a few weeks ago that more than one billion people in 192 countries took part in Earth Day, the day designated for increasing awareness and appreciation of the earth’s natural environment, which also gave us a great opportunity to evaluate how we’re doing.
+SAN DIEGO, CALIFORNIA – A few weeks ago, more than one billion people in 192 countries took part in Earth Day.
+This day is designated for increasing awareness and appreciation of the Earth’s natural environment, giving us an excellent opportunity to evaluate how we’re doing.

-“We make every effort to use green technology and environmentally-responsible service practices, but we also want to make it a priority to share information with customers that they can use to be green,” says Gabriel Carini, who founded his heating and cooling company more than a decade ago.
+“We make every effort to use green technology and environmentally-responsible service practices, but we also want to make it a priority to share information with customers that they can use to be green,” says Gabriel Carini, who founded his San Diego home central air heating and cooling company more than a decade ago.

-There are many ways homeowners and businesses can reduce their impact on the environment and important information they need to know about proper disposal of old HVAC appliances.
-We recently talked about the metal recycling service that we offer our customers, hauling away and recycling old HVAC systems or broken equipment leftover from an air conditioner installation or repair.
-We only briefly mentioned recycling the refrigerants they contain though.
+There are many ways homeowners and businesses can reduce their environmental impact.
+Some essential information they need to know about the proper disposal of old HVAC appliances.
+We recently talked about metal recycling services, hauling away and recycling old HVAC systems or broken equipment leftover from an air conditioner installation or repair.
+We only briefly mentioned recycling the refrigerants they contain, though.

 “We reclaim and recycle 100 percent of the R-22 that we get when replacing old R-22 systems and use new R-410A to replace it,” he says.

-It is important that any refrigerant or other hazardous chemical is disposed of as directed by the United States Environmental Protection Agency’s Clean Air Act.
-Section 608 prohibits individuals from intentionally venting refrigerants and their substitutes while maintaining, servicing, repairing or disposing of air conditioning or refrigeration equipment. (www.epa.gov)
+Any refrigerant or other hazardous chemical must be disposed of as directed by the United States Environmental Protection Agency’s Clean Air Act.
+Section 608 prohibits individuals from intentionally venting refrigerants and their substitutes while maintaining, servicing, repairing, or disposing air conditioning or refrigeration equipment. (www.epa.gov)

 So not only is it detrimental to our environment, venting the chemicals into the atmosphere is illegal.
 The EPA is authorized to issue fines up to $37,500 per day for any violation of these regulations.
-Let us know if you have questions about proper disposal of HVAC units.
-Our service area is in and around San Diego, CA, including East County, Santee, Alpine and El Cajon.
+Our service area is in and around the Greater San Diego area, including East County, Santee, Alpine, and El Cajon.
+Let us know if you have questions about the proper disposal of HVAC units.

 - Replace older HVAC equipment with an energy-efficient model.